typst/typst/tests/typ/library/box.typ

 // Empty box with fixed width and height.
 #box(width: 6cm, height: 12pt, color: #CB4CED)

-// Not visiblem, but creates a gap between the boxes above and below.
+// Not visible, but creates a gap between the boxes above and below.
 #box(width: 2in, color: #ff0000)

 // These are in a row!